Index To All Five Chapters

 "At the age of eighteen, I was birthed in the restoration teaching that there are still present-day apostles and prophets in the Church.
 I was ordained and started pastoring when I was 19" [17]

 In other words, Hamon's ministry goes all the way back to the early 1950’s shortly after George Warnock published The Feast of Tabernacles.
 His claims are no different from those made by Warnock.
-For example rather than taking a plain (non-esoteric) reading of Haggai 2:9 ('The latter glory of this house will be greater than the former,' says the Lord of hosts ..."), they interpreted the verse to mean the church at the end of the age will be more glorious than the New Testament church.
+For example rather than taking a plain (non-esoteric) reading of Haggai 2:9 ('The latter glory of this house will be greater than the former,' says the Lord of hosts ..."), it was interpreted to mean the church at the end of the age will be more glorious than the New Testament church.
+See Interpreting Scripture

 Consider some other examples of Hamon's teaching: